fhereygers/AgenticAI_EMEA2/README.md

 ![Cloudera MCP Server Configuration](./step1-cloudera-mcp-config.png)

 * Wait a few moment to allow verification of the Cloudera MCP server to complete (if it fails initially, try once more).
+It can take about 2-3 minutes.

 ![Verify MCP Server](./step1-cloudera-mcp-registered.png)